The history of preserving food at home

 Preserving food at home continues to be a very popular area of interest.
 Educators and home food preservers witnessed this enormous interest in home food preservation in 2020, when the lack of canning supplies like jar lids and canners became a reality.
 As more consumers preserve food at home, let’s look back at the origins of home food preservation.

-Food, by its nature, begins to spoil the moment it is harvested.
-To survive, our early ancestors had to find a way to make that food last through the lean times.
+According to the National Center for Home Food Preservation: “Food begins to spoil the moment it is harvested.
+To survive, our early ancestors had to find a way to make that food last through the cold months.
 In frozen climates, they froze meat on the ice; in tropical climates, they dried foods in the sun.
-These early methods of food preservation enabled ancient man to put down roots, live in one place and form communities.
-They no longer had to consume the kill or harvest immediately, but could preserve some for later.
+These early methods of food preservation enabled ancient man to put down roots and form communities.
+They no longer had to consume the kill or harvest immediately but could preserve some for later.”

 Preserving food by freezing was a method that worked in cold areas with freezing temperatures.
 Eventually the creation of icehouses to store ice and food occurred and then transformed into iceboxes.
 Further advancements in freezing food occurred in the late 1800s, when Clarence Birdseye discovered that frozen meats and vegetables tasted better when frozen quickly at very low temperatures.